saneck2150/usbtrail/README.md

 * process tracing for command attribution
 * `udev`/sysfs for device add, remove, and re-enumeration events

-The goal is not to replace Wireshark, but to answer a different question:
+The goal is to answer a question:

 **What USB activity was caused by this command?**